Egypt puts activist on hunger strike on medical treatment

 At least 40 prisoners have died in Egyptian prisons this year, according to the al-Nadim Centre for the Rehabilitation of Victims of Violence.
 Among them was Alaa al-Salmi, who died in late October after being on hunger strike for several weeks.

-Adam Coogle, Human Rights Watch’s deputy Middle East and North Africa director, called for Abdel-Fattah’s immediate release.
-He said Egyptian authorities “seem intent on imposing cruel, inhuman and degrading treatment by imposing a medical intervention against his will.
-Hunger striking is a political act.”
+At the climate conference in Sharm el-Sheikh, Amnesty International’s Secretary General Agnès Callamard expressed alarm and called for independent medical care for Abdel-Fattah.
+“Why?
+Because the prison system in Egypt is abysmal in its treatment, medical treatment of prisoners,” she said.

-Abdel-Fattah, who has been in prison for most of the past decade, is serving a five-year sentence on charges of disseminating false news for retweeting a report in 2019 that another prisoner died in custody.
+Abdel-Fattah, who has been in prison for most of the past decade, is serving a five-year sentence on charges of disseminating false news for sharing a Facebook post about a prisoner who died in custody in 2019.

 Abdel-Fattah rose to fame during the 2011 pro-democracy uprisings that swept through the Middle East, toppling Egypt’s long-time President Hosni Mubarak.
 His long imprisonment since 2011 became a symbol of Egypt’s sliding back to an even more autocratic rule under President Abdel-Fattah el-Sissi.